 Reading Time: 2 minutes

 Many industrial equipment parts and components use rubber seals to protect them from harmful chemicals, fluids and gases.
-Shaft seals, cylinder head gaskets, oil seals and packers all require rubber seals when used in harsh environments and applications such as the automotive, processing and and oil & gas industries.
+Shaft seals, cylinder head gaskets, oil seals and packers all require rubber seals when used in harsh environments and applications such as the automotive, processing and oil & gas industries.

 These parts and components rely on rubber-to-metal bonding for structural support.
 However, it’s always been extremely challenging to find an adhesive system that effectively bonds fluoroelastomers to metal substrates.
 Mainly due to their non-stick characteristics.
 The very same characteristics that enable them to repel and resist moisture, chemicals, heat and cold also repel the adhesives.
 So, how do you achieve a strong, durable grip using these materials?

 Now there’s a simple one-step alternative adhesive system that bonds certain AFLAS® fluoroelastomers to metal.
 Recent ASTM D-429 (Method B) tests have effectively bonded two different AFLAS FEPM-based grades to carbon steel using the MEGUM® W-2525 waterborne adhesive system.
 This one-coat, clear adhesive was specifically designed for bonding elastomeric compounds to metal.
 Researchers evaluated MEGUM W-2525 with AFLAS 600X and AFLAS 100S, and achieved 100% rubber retention and high peel strength with both grades.

 AGC customers now have a proven adhesion system to produce rubber-sealed metal components that have the outstanding durability of a fluoroelastomer.

 How is the adhesion tested?